Key Takeaway

 Body Composition

-One of the most important questions in obesity pharmacology is not just how much weight a drug removes, but what kind of weight it removes.
+One of the most important questions in obesity pharmacology isn't just how much weight a drug removes, but what kind of weight it removes.
 Losing muscle alongside fat can undermine long-term health and physical function.

 CagriSema may have an advantage here.
 Amylin receptor agonism has shown early signals of preferentially promoting fat loss while relatively preserving lean mass.
 If confirmed in larger studies, this would be clinically meaningful.
 Losing 22% of body weight with good muscle preservation could produce better functional outcomes than losing 25% with significant muscle wasting.

 Retatrutide's glucagon component increases energy expenditure, which could theoretically influence body composition by promoting fat oxidation specifically.
-However, detailed body composition data from the Phase 2 trial have not been extensively reported.
+But detailed body composition data from the Phase 2 trial haven't been extensively reported.

 Liver Fat